openfrontier/ci/README.md

     LDAP_ACCOUNTBASE    # Change the base to your LDAP account base, this example is based on a freeipa LDAP server with domain "example.com";

 ## Use docker-compose to start,stop or monitor the containers in this project
-    ## cd to the directory where the docker-compose.yml is generated, run following commands:
+    ## cd to the directory where the docker-compose.yml is generated (by default it is in /tmp), run following commands:
     docker-compose up

     ## If you want to run the containers in detached mode, add a -d switch: